SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 Gross MarginUnit economics at scale

-Spreadsheets work until they don’t.
-Here’s when to move to automated tools.
+Spreadsheets work until they do not.
+Here is when to move to automated tools.

 ToolBest ForStarting Price